Slavery and Human Trafficking Statement

 Ideagen is a UK-headquartered, global technology company quoted on the London Stock Exchange AIM market (Ticker: IDEA.L).

-The Group provides software and services to organisations operating within highly regulated industries such as aviation, banking and finance and life science, healthcare and manufacturing with its main operational premises spread throughout the UK, EU, US, Middle East and SE Asia.
+The Group provides software and services to organisations operating within highly regulated industries such as aviation, financial services, life science, healthcare, government and public sector and manufacturing with its main operational premises spread throughout the UK, EU, US, Middle East and SE Asia

-With a portfolio of software products including Q-Pulse, Coruson, Pentana Audit, Pentana Performance and PleaseReview, Ideagen helps its clients reduce costs, improve operational efficiency, strengthen compliance and oversight, and anticipate and manage every detail of risk.
+With a portfolio of software products including Q-Pulse, Coruson, Pentana Audit, Pentana Risk, PleaseReview, Huddle, Mail Manager, OpsBase and MiCo, Ideagen helps its clients reduce costs, improve operational efficiency, strengthen compliance, and oversight, and anticipate and manage every detail of risk.

 Slavery and Human Trafficking Policies